Submitted by on

 CMMC Requirements Embody Security Best Practices

-The DoD considers CMMC requirements a critical part of its defense against cyber threats that continue to grow in volume and sophistication.
-While organizations must invest significant time, money, and discipline to adhere to the CMMC requirements, the result is better cybersecurity and the certification needed to bid on DoD contracts.
+The DoD considers CMMC requirements a critical part of its defense against cyberthreats that continue to grow in volume and sophistication.
+While organizations must invest significant time, money, and discipline to adhere to CMMC’s requirements, the result is better cyber-protection and improved supply chain security.

 Share this Page